 CHALLENGE 1: Getting Staff to Utilize Guidelines in their Workflow

 This is listed first, because it is the most important challenge.
 I cannot over-state the importance of recognizing and working on this item.
 If hundreds of hours go into making the best guideline on the planet, but nobody uses it, that is the ultimate tragedy.
 Ask any antimicrobial steward and they will tell you that local guideline adherence can be a common sore point, as reflected by the data in that JAMA article referenced above.

 Access should be user-friendly as should the navigation.
 Posting a document link within the electronic medical record or an institutional page with good traffic is ideal.
 Take note that such spaces can be coveted and may require informatics/leadership approvals if you don’t yet own space in such an area.
 Starting a dialogue as early as possible and leveraging collaborator authority can help with obtaining such a space.

-For antimicrobial stewardship programs that are ready to level-up their institutional guidelines for infectious diseases, Spectrum Mobile Health is something to check out.
-Spectrum has an app that integrates local guideline documents into a user-friendly interface for mobile and desktop use.
+For antimicrobial stewardship programs that are ready to level-up their institutional guidelines for infectious diseases, Firstline (formerly Spectrum) is something to check out.
+Firstline has an app that integrates local guideline documents into a user-friendly interface for mobile and desktop use.
 They provide analytics that can help with continuous quality assurance aimed at optimizing workflows and improving guideline utilization.
 Antibiograms can also be hosted on their platform.

 CHALLENGE 2: Identifying and Interpreting Data from the Literature